Bali, Indonesia ‘s island of Gods, is a mystical place. Temples, mountains, and beaches make a trip to Bali a journey into a magical world.

 However, for your comfort and safety, here you can pre-book a reliable and reasonably priced airport shuttle.

 If you already are on the Asian continent, you can actually travel to Bali by ferry.
 The ferry between Bali to Java leaves from the Gilimanuk ferry port and goes to Ketapang port in East Java.
 It takes about 30 minutes.

 If you continue eastwards to Lombok, your fast boat leaves at Padang Bai.
 This ride takes about two hours.
 There is a much cheaper ferry, however, it’s very uncomfortable and takes about six hours.
 However, there are also connections from Serangan in the south and Amed in the north.

 Going to Lombok, you should make sure to visit at least one of the Gili islands off Lombok’s west shore, if you have the time.

 To me as a solo-traveller, this was Bali’s weakest point.
 Although there are public buses, they are used almost exclusively by locals and therefore don’t go to touristy places of interest.
 You have to rely on individual transport.

-While hiring a car with a driver is comparatively cheap if you share it between two or three people, it’s obviously not that cheap anymore if you pay the whole thing yourself.
-Of course, you can try to share with fellow-travellers, but it’s not guaranteed that you’ll find someone according to your interests and itinerary.
+While hiring a car with a driver is comparatively cheap if you share it between two or three people, it’s obviously not that cheap anymore if you pay for the whole thing yourself.
+Of course, you can try to share with fellow travellers, but it’s not guaranteed that you’ll find someone according to your interests and itinerary.

 Also, there are very few organized group trips that you might join.
 I achieved that twice during my entire trip.
 Other than that, I involuntarily lived like a queen and had cars to myself.

-To help you finding the best option even if you travel Bali solo, I’m including some tour offers in the What to See section below.
+To help you find the best option even if you travel through Bali solo, I’m including some tour offers in the What to See section below.

 Where to Stay